cybertraining-dsc/fa20-523-327/project/project.md

 ## 1. Introduction

 This report will be focused on trending Youtube videos.
-Specifically, it will be using a trending Youtube videos dataset (US only), and will be used to predict if a video will trend on Youtube.
-Trending videos on Youtube are aimed to surface videos to a wide range of audience whom find interesting.
+Specifically, it will be using a trending Youtube videos dataset (US only) and will be used to predict if a video will trend on Youtube.
+Trending videos on Youtube are aimed to surface videos to a wide range of audience who find interesting.
 There are a lot of hypothesis people created to understand the Youtube algorithm, and the Google Staff has hinted what will make a video trend,

 * Are appealing to a wide range of viewers